ZheZhangEcon/zhezhang-econ.github.io/papers.md

 ## Working in Progress

 - Cover more for less: Effect of targeted cost sharing on health care utilization and expenditure (with Julie Shi and Wanyu Yang), first draft ready.
 - We’ve got you covered!
-The effect of public health insurance on rural entrepreneurship, (with Zhenggang Wang and Zenan Wu), preliminary draft ready.
+The effect of public health insurance on rural entrepreneurship, (with Zhenggang Wang and Zenan Wu), first draft ready.
 - Long-term exposure to fine particulate matters and multiple chronic conditions, (with Runhao Zhao and Chong Liu), preliminary draft ready.
 - Education and quality of life (with Kamhon Kan and Junjian Yi)
 - Physician as chronic-disease patient: Evidence from first-ever stroke (with Yajie Wang, Kamhon Kan, and Junjian Yi)